AmarjithTK/smartDots/README.md

  ### TODOS for freetime, only when lots of free

+    amVim is the vimextension that works very well

     add small indicator inside workspace number to tell the user how many windows are there in the workspace when in monocle layout and other normal modes